- Books, Literature, and Writing»

 There were also Priscillas, Angelines and Carolines.

-My mother chose none of these wonderfully lyrical names.
+But my mother chose none of these wonderfully lyrical names.

-Nor did she choose my favorite.
+Nor did she choose my favorite name.

 A sister to my grandfather.
 I adored her name.

-Her endearments always signed, ‘Evelyna’.
+Her endearments always signed, ‘Evalena’.

 Imagine the lessons one would learn simply from